 Our expertise within commercial litigation includes:

-Recent examples include: AK Investment Limited v Kyrgyz Mobil Tel Limited (the ‘Bitel’ litigation), a billion dollar dispute in the Isle of Man regarding the alleged misappropriation of a Kyrgyz mobile telecoms company in which the dispute as to jurisdiction was eventually decided by the Privy Council, Gudavadze v Anisimov, a claim in the Commercial Court for around $1.5 billion arising out of the Berezovsky litigation, and Blue Tropic v Chkhartishvili, a claim in the Chancery Division for over $18 million based on the misappropriation of assets in Georgia where a protracted challenge to English jurisdiction was centred on the application of the Brussels Regulation to non-EU defendants.
+Members of the commercial team are experienced in matters of jurisdiction and conflict of laws.
+In recent years, members of the team have appeared in: AK Investment Limited v Kyrgyz Mobil Tel Limited (the ‘Bitel’ litigation), a billion dollar dispute in the Isle of Man regarding the alleged misappropriation of a Kyrgyz mobile telecoms company in which the dispute as to jurisdiction was eventually decided by the Privy Council, Gudavadze v Anisimov, a claim in the Commercial Court for around $1.5 billion arising out of the Berezovsky litigation, and Blue Tropic v Chkhartishvili, a claim in the Chancery Division for over $18 million based on the misappropriation of assets in Georgia where a protracted challenge to English jurisdiction.

 We are familiar with foreign legal systems, including those of Russian and former CIS states, and we are experienced both in dealing with foreign law expert witnesses and acting as experts in English and Commonwealth law where cases are proceeding abroad.